Consumer & Trade Show Regulations

 Concession fees for merchandise sold at concerts and entertainment events are negotiated on a separate basis.

 Food and Beverage Sample Distribution Policy

 The Centre provides exclusive food and beverage services within the Centre.
 Exposition sponsoring organizations and/or their exhibitors may distribute sample food and/or beverage products applicable to their business and the show only upon written authorization.
-Click here for the Authorization Request for Food and/or Beverage Sample Approval.
+Click here for the Food/Beverage Sampling Distribution Authorization.
 The Sample Food and /or Beverage Distribution Form must be submitted prior to show opening for approval.
 Food and/or Beverage items used as traffic promoters (ie: Popcorn, coffee, bottled water, bar service) MUST be purchased from the RBC Convention Centre Winnipeg.
 All alcoholic beverages are regulated under the regulations of the Liquor and Gaming Authority of Manitoba.
 Extensive food preparation (prepping, cooking and washing onsite) may require a separate Temporary Food Service Establishment Permit from a Public Health Inspector under http://www.gov.mb.ca/health/publichealth/environmentalhealth/protection/docs/tempfood.pdf

 RBC Convention Centre Cash Food Concessions

 Where the show Management requests a cash food concession, a minimum of $150.00 in sales per hour must be achieved.
 If hourly minimums (on average by day) are not reached, the client will be charged at prevailing hourly rates for a minimum of four hours; or for total hours worked by staff.
 Staff assigned to concessions includes: Servers, bus person and cashiers.
 The Centre maintains the right to decide on operation size, staffing levels and menus.